 And it’s all capped off with a handy glossary and comprehensive index, which makes revisiting its contents quick and easy.
 I’m telling you, this is a resourceful little book!

 This gem of a book doubles as an anthology of poetry and is useful for both readers and writers of poetry.
 But writers of all forms will reap great benefits by investing in this book.

 Mostly used as a college textbook, it’s loaded with treasures packed in a dense landscape of writing concepts, some of which are practical and others that are whimsical, plus a bunch of writing concepts that are just plain magical.

 Sound and Sense will transform the way you think about writing and will improve your writing at the levels of words and sentences, sounds and phrases.
 Want to make readers hungry?
 Want to make them think and feel and swoon and dance?
 Then get this book, because it shows you how to do just that.

-Got any poetry resources that you’d like to recommend?
+Got any writing resources that you’d like to recommend?
 Do you find that studying one form helps you improve another?
 Share your thoughts by leaving a comment.
-And keep on writing!
+And keep writing!